-What you have submitted ("jodie whittaker doll") goes into the variable \$searchstr.
+What you have submitted (jodie whittaker doll) goes into the variable \$searchstr.
 This means it's not as simple as just issuing your own query and expecting that to run.
 Instead, you need to find a way to get your query to work in the context of the existing one.
-One way to do that can be seen in Figure 12.2.
+Figure 12.2 shows one way to do that.